canvasxyz/canvas-docs/docs/about.md

 ## Architecture

-Every Canvas application is a unique hashed file on IPFS.
-Interactions with the application are signed messages.
-Messages are relayed over a peer-to-peer network, and stored by each node in an append-only log.

-Each signed message is checked by *executing* it within a JavaScript and WebAssembly virtual machine.
+Every signed message on Canvas is checked by *executing* it within a JavaScript and WebAssembly virtual machine.
 During execution, actions are allowed to write to a SQLite database, using an interface that resembles a key-value store.
 Anyone can then read the data from each node, using full SQL and arbitrarily programmable views.

+Messages are signed with the IPFS URI of the spec intended to process them, although specs can also define custom signature formats, so they can process data from other applications, or base layers outside Canvas from networks like Ceramic or blockchains.

+Messages are stored by each peer in a [Merkle Search Tree](https://github.com/canvasxyz/okra), which allows peers to efficiently synchronize batches of actions with each other.

 ## Tradeoffs